King, Ontario: Budget

 The township draws revenues from various sources.
 The most significant in 2007 were municipal taxes (67.9% of revenue), fees and service charges (14.0%), water charges (4.3%), grants (3.5%) and reserves (2.9%).
 The most significant expenditures for 2007 were general municipal government (27.6%), recreation and culture (21.7%), transportation (17.8%), protection (16.6%) and environmental projects (11.6%).

 The Township offices reside at the King City Plaza, a strip mall purchased by the municipal government in the 1990s which also has several business tenants.
 In 2013, the township purchased the disused former Holy Name Catholic Elementary School building and adjacent 10 acre of land from the York Catholic District School Board for $2.95 million.
 In 2016, township planning staff announced that the 360 m2 school building would be redesigned for use as office space for the township, for community and non-profit groups, and to house a satellite office for the York Regional Police.
 In May 2016, the Police Services Board approved the King City substation and announced that a 20-year lease would be executed for use of about 280 m2 of space in the building.
 In June 2016, township staff announced the building would be destroyed in mid-2016 and replaced by a 4050 m2 structure on the site at a cost of about $15 million.
 It will include a public-use gymnasium.
 The capital project will be partially financed by selling the strip mall.

 Provincial and federal politics

+As a result of the federal electoral redistribution of 2022, starting with the 2025 federal election the township is represented solely in the House of Commons by the Member of Parliament of King—Vaughan, which is represented by Anna Roberts of the Conservative Party of Canada.